core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 12. Validating that the format and parameters of authentication credentials of group members are consistent with the public key algorithm and related parameters used in the respective OSCORE group.

-The Group Manager specified in {{I-D.ietf-ace-key-groupcomm-oscore}} provides these functionalities.
+The Group Manager specified in {{I-D.ietf-ace-key-groupcomm-oscore}} provides this functionality.

 # The COSE Object # {#sec-cose-object}